-In most cases, Yes.
-However, you don’t need to worry about your shower water mixing with the one used for cleaning your toilet.
+In most cases, toilet water is the same as shower water.
+However, you don’t need to worry about your shower water mixing with water used for cleaning your toilet.
 Every water system comes with an anti-siphon device or an air gap that prevents the mixing of toilet water with shower water.

 Can you drink filtered shower water?

-If your shower filter is capable of removing heavy metals, asbestos, chemicals, and other toxins which might be a part of your shower water then, yes, it’s safe to drink filtered shower water.
+If your shower filter is capable of removing heavy metals, asbestos, chemicals, and other toxins which might be a part of your shower water then it’s safe to drink filtered shower water.

 Drinking shower water isn’t likely to prove fatal, but we still discourage this practice.
 You never know the hidden bacteria, chemicals, toxins and contaminants your shower water may have absorbed between its journey from the water tank to your bathroom.